Shire says internal synergy goals from Baxalta deal higher

-Jan 12 The chief executive of rare disease drugmaker Shire Plc on Tuesday suggested that the company could achieve much higher cost savings from its planned $32 billion acquisition of Baxalta than what was announced with the deal on Monday.
+The chief executive of rare disease drugmaker Shire Plc (SHP.L) on Tuesday suggested that the company could achieve much higher cost savings from its planned $32 billion acquisition of Baxalta BXLT.N than what was announced with the deal on Monday.

 Some Wall Street analysts expressed disappointment with a promise of annual operating cost savings of over $500 million.